-Please discuss the job responsibilities with your Restaurant Manager.
-Detailed list of each station’s responsibilities and duties can be found in the “Operational OJT Guide”.
+Detailed lists of each station’s responsibilities and duties can be found in the “Operational Resource Guide (“ORG”), the Caesars Advances Rating Development System (“CARDS”) and the Job Helpers posted at each station.
 Your Restaurant Manager will discuss the essential job functions, which are normally defined as fundamental activities conducted on a daily or regular basis that will affect the success of the restaurant.

-The Assistant Manager will be scheduled to work according to our business needs and therefore no guarantee of hours can be made.
+Crew Members will be scheduled to work according to Company business needs and therefore no guarantee of hours can be made.

-This position requires a hands-on style of management and physical work such as: lifting, squatting, and standing for long periods of time.
+This position requires physical work such as: lifting, squatting, and standing for long periods of time.

 Task Analysis